-By updating your network about what you’re doing on a regular basis, you create an ongoing story that your followers watch, enjoy and remember.
+By updating your network about what you’re doing regularly, you create an ongoing story that your followers watch, enjoy, and remember.
 It creates a connection between your audience and you because they begin to feel like they know you.

 When you’re ready to promote or sell something… they’ll be ready to take action to support you.. even if only as a thank you for keeping them entertained.

 You can see how I use the Reality Show Method by following me on places like Facebook and Instagram.